jina-ai/clip-as-service/README.md

 <details>
 <summary>Download the pre-encoded dataset</summary>

-Again, for people who are impatient or lack of GPU, we have prepared a pre-encoded text dataset.
+Again, for people who are impatient or don't have a GPU, we have prepared a pre-encoded text dataset:

 ```python
 from docarray import DocumentArray